TaylorPODA: A Taylor Expansion-Based Method to Improve Post-Hoc Attributions for Opaque Models: Empirical analysis: toward user-defined utilities

-Qualitatively, TaylorPODA \footnote{Here, we adopt a heuristic approximation of the fully enumerative version of TaylorPODA in (\ref{eqn_taylor_poda}) by imposing an upper bound $c=2$ on the cardinality of feature subsets, restricting to $|S| \leq c$ instead of exhaustively traversing all $S \subseteq G$.
-Otherwise, with the $28 \times 28$ MNIST image input, the full version of TaylorPODA defined in (\ref{eqn_taylor_poda}) would require computing $H(S)$ for $2^{28\times28 - 1}$ subsets, which is computationally infeasible.
-Further details of this approximation are provided in Appendix \ref{apdx_approximation}.} demonstrates competitive performance on image data.
-As illustrated in Figure \ref{figure_mnist} based on MNIST \citep{lecun1998mnist}, the attribution patterns generated by TaylorPODA exhibit a degree of consistency with those produced by SHAP and WeightedSHAP, while also aligning well with visual intuition.

-In particular, TaylorPODA consistently highlights the openness of the left segments of the upper and lower loops of digit “8” as key discriminative features—regions that effectively distinguish it from digit “3”.
+Furthermore, \textbf{TaylorPODA}\footnote{Here, we adopt a heuristic approximation of the fully enumerated version of TaylorPODA in Equation~(\ref{eqn_taylorpoda}) by introducing an upper bound on $|S|$, rather than exhaustively traversing all $S \subseteq N$.
+Details of this approximation are provided in Appendix~\ref{apdx_approximation}.} \textbf{also produces visually interpretable explanations on image data.} As illustrated in Figure~\ref{figure_mnist} using the \textit{MNIST}~\citep{lecun1998mnist} dataset, the attribution patterns generated by TaylorPODA consistently highlight the openness along the left segments of the upper and lower loops of the digit “8” as key discriminative regions distinguishing it from the digit “3”.
+Notably, TaylorPODA and SHAP tend to produce visually concentrated attribution patterns with relatively stable attribution ranges.
+In contrast, methods such as OCC-1 and WeightedSHAP can generate comparatively diffuse or “blurred” attribution patterns, which may require additional filtering or post-processing to better align with human visual perception.